Non-unitary evolution of neutrinos in matter and the leptonic unitarity test: Essence of the present and the previous papers

+After understanding the general feature of perturbative series based on explicit calculation to order $W^4$, we postulate the ``Uniqueness theorem'' which states that the oscillation probability formula eq.~\eqref{P-beta-alpha-final} is valid to all orders in $W$ expansion under the same conditions on the sterile state mass and the kinematical region as used in the discussion of fourth-order formulas.
+See section~\ref{sec:U-theorem}.
+The reasons for this interesting feature, the same mass conditions as in vacuum to guarantee the sterile sector model independence prevail in matter, will be partially explained at the end of section~\ref{sec:energy-denominator}.

-We will point out that, despite our above theorem, there are regions of neutrino energy and baseline that condition for suppression due to the large energy denominators is not fully effective.
-In this region outside validity of the theorem we show that second order correction terms in $W$, together with the leaking term $\mathcal{C}_{\alpha \beta}$, may not be totally negligible, and it could be detectable.
-If it were the case, it could distinguish low-scale unitarity violation from high-scale one.
+Finally, but probably most importantly, we point out that outside the region of validity of our above theorem, there are regions of neutrino energy and baseline that condition for suppression due to the large sterile state mass denominators is not fully effective.
+We show that in such region, second order correction terms in $W$, together with the leaking term $\mathcal{C}_{\alpha \beta}$, may not be totally negligible, and it could be detectable.
+It would offer yet another way of distinguishing low-scale unitarity violation from high-scale one.
+These {\em new} terms are derived in section \ref{sec:probability-2nd} and their effects are quantified in section \ref{sec:correction-terms}.